 Scholars have learned a great deal about IPV perpetration in recent decades, but "theory and research on relationship violence remain uncohesive" (Berscheid & Regan, 2005, p.
 52).
-In this chapter, we presented I3 theory as a broad, integrative, and generative meta-theoretical framework (1) to identify the process or processes (instigation, impellance, and/or inhibition) through which a given risk factor promotes IPV perpetration, and (2) to clarify the manner in which a risk factor tapping one of these processes interacts with one or more risk factors tapping one or both of the other processes.
-A review of the IPV literature structured around the seven key effects derived from I3 theory-the three main effects, the three two-way interaction effects, and the one three-way interaction effect-provided strong preliminary evidence that this framework can organize the extant literature and suggest an immediate and expansive agenda for future research.
-As long as scholars can identify (by using either empirical process-dissociation procedures or strong theory) multiple process-pure risk factors, each cleanly tapping one of the three processes, they can use I3 theory as a meta-theoretical framework for advancing specific hypotheses about the likelihood and the intensity of IPV perpetration in the setting they are investigating.
+In this chapter, we presented I Theory as a broad, integrative, and generative metatheoretical framework (a) to identify the process or processes (instigation, impellance, and/or inhibition) through which a given risk factor promotes IPV perpetration and (b) to clarify the manner in which a risk factor tapping one of these processes interacts with one or more risk factors tapping one or both of the other processes.
+A review of the IPV literature structured around the seven key effects derived from I Theory-the three main effects, the three 2-way interaction effects, and the 3-way interaction effect-provided strong preliminary evidence that this framework can organize the extant literature and suggest an immediate and expansive agenda for future research.
+As long as scholars can identify (either by using empirical process-dissociation procedures or by using strong theory) multiple process-pure risk factors, each cleanly tapping one of the three processes, they can use I Theory as a metatheoretical framework for advancing specific hypotheses about the likelihood and the intensity of IPV perpetration in the setting there are investigating.
 Doing so represents an important step toward bolstering the effectiveness of clinical and legal interventions designed to reduce the frequency and severity of IPV perpetration.